GouniManikumar12/aip-spec/GITHUB_PAGES_SETUP.md

 To update the documentation:

-1. Edit files locally in the `amxp-spec` directory
+1. Edit files locally in the `aip-spec` directory
 2. Commit changes:
    ```bash
    git add .